-To help schools, parents, and students with engaging summer learning activities, we’ve created a summer program full of game-based STEM competitions with great prizes.
+To help schools, parents, and students with engaging learning activities, we’ve created a program full of game-based STEM competitions with great prizes.

-The Summer Learning competitions and competitions were made possible through the generosity of the following great partners:
+The Game-Based Learning STEM Competitions were made possible through the generosity of the following great partners:

 To get started, click on one of the competitions below!
 If you need help, contact us at email@example.com.